MEAI: History

-MEAI (5-methoxy-2-aminoindane or 5-MeO-AI or Chaperon) belongs to the indane family of molecules.
 Its molecular structure was first mentioned implicitly in a markush structure schema appearing in a patent from 1998.
 It was later explicitly and pharmacologically described in a peer reviewed paper in 2017 by David Nutt and Ezekiel Golan et al. followed by another in February 2018 which detailed the pharmacokinetics, pharmacodynamics and metabolism of MEAI by Shimshoni, David Nutt, Ezekiel Golan et al. One year later it was studied and reported on in another peer reviewed paper by Halberstadt et al. The aminoindane family of molecules was, perhaps, first chemically described in 1980.